nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-4-2 v1-4-1 v1-4-0

-NCSDK-6777: Project out of date when :kconfig:`CONFIG_SECURE_BOOT` is set The DFU :file:`.zip` file is regenerated even when no changes are made to the files it depends on.
+NCSDK-6777: Project out of date when :kconfig:option:`CONFIG_SECURE_BOOT` is set The DFU :file:`.zip` file is regenerated even when no changes are made to the files it depends on.
   As a consequence, SES displays a "Project out of date" message even when the project is not out of date.